oceanByte/chainlink-education/src/api/src/shared/course/courses/solidityIntroduction/Chapters/Chapter-6/course.md

 uint myFavNum = 42;
 </Highlight>

-Finally to assign a value to a variable of type string you must put the value in quotation marks (they can be either double or single quotes).
+Finally, to assign a value to a variable of type string, you must put the value in quotation marks (they can be either double or single quotes).
 For example:

 <Highlight class="language-javascript">
 string favPhrase = “We live in a society”;